 Before they start thinking about apartment hunting or answering those tricky interview questions, med school grads should put some thought into where they’ll start off their careers.
 Small town or big city?
 Maybe something in between?

-GoodCall analysts put together rankings of the best small towns, small cities and large cities for physicians and surgeons based on five metrics: median doctor salary, job availability and competition, number of hospitals per capita, number of amenities per capita, and housing affordability.
+GoodCall analysts put together rankings of the best small towns, small cities and large cities for physicians and surgeons based on five metrics: average doctor salary, job availability and competition, number of hospitals per capita, number of amenities per capita, and housing affordability.

 Here’s a look at the top ranking areas: